zapier/zapier-platform-cli/README-source.md

 ### `bundle.cleanedRequest`
-> `bundle.cleanedRequest` is only available in the `perform` for webhooks and `getAccessToken` for oauth authentication methods
+> `bundle.cleanedRequest` is only available in the `perform` for webhooks and `getAccessToken` for oauth authentication methods.

 `bundle.cleanedRequest` will return a formatted and parsed version of the request.
 Some or all of the following will be available: